Magnificent New Zealand itinerary

 Day 5: Auckland, 2 nights

-We change aircraft in Australia (Singapore Airlines passengers will ﬂy direct to Auckland).
-On arrival into Auckland we meet our local Coach Captain, who will be our driver and guide during our time in New Zealand.
-Transfer to the centrally located Grand Millennium Auckland, where we spend our ﬁrst two nights in New Zealand.
+On arrival into Auckland, we meet our local Coach Captain, who will be our driver and guide during our time in New Zealand.
+Transfer to the centrally located Grand Millennium Auckland, where we spend our first two nights in New Zealand.

 In-ﬂight meals and drinks included